ChrisDuffley/stationPlaylist/readme.md

 * Marking current track for start of track time analysis.
 * Performing track time analysis.
 * Take playlist snapshots.
-* Find text in specific columns.
+* Find text in specific columns (does not support speak on demand).
-* Find tracks with duration that falls within a given range via time range finder.
+* Find tracks with duration that falls within a given range via time range finder (does not support speak on demand).
-* Quickly enable or disable metadata streaming.
+* Quickly enable or disable metadata streaming (does not support speak on demand).

 ## Additional commands when using encoders

-The following commands are available when using encoders, and the ones used for toggling options for on-connection behavior such as focusing to Studio, playing the first track, and toggling of background monitoring can be assigned through the Input Gestures dialog in NVDA menu, Preferences, Input Gestures, under the StationPlaylist category:
+The following commands are available when using encoders, and the ones used for toggling options for on-connection behavior such as focusing to Studio, playing the first track, and toggling of background monitoring can be assigned through the Input Gestures dialog in NVDA menu, Preferences, Input Gestures, under the StationPlaylist category.
+These commands do not support speak on demand.

 * F9: connect the selected encoder.
 * F10 (SAM encoder only): Disconnect the selected encoder.